It’s Time to Check on Your Heart

 - Start moving — You don’t have to run a marathon.
 Just move about 30 minutes a day.
 Take a brisk walk after dinner or first thing in the morning.
 It’s important to get your heart rate up for a total of 150 minutes a week.

-- Don’t drink excessively — It can increase the risk of high blood pressure, heart failure, or stroke.
-Excessive drinking can also lead to obesity which is a contributing factor in heart-related diseases.
+- Don’t drink alcohol excessively — It can increase the risk of high blood pressure, heart failure, or stroke.
+Drinking alcohol excessively can also lead to obesity which is a contributing factor in heart-related diseases.

 - Reduce stress — Prolonged stress can cause long-term damage to health including cardiovascular disease.
 Try to remove or reduce stressors in your life.